MontrealCorpusTools/ISCAN/docs/source/tutorials_iscan.rst

 Step 1: Import
 --------------

-This tutorial will use the tutorial corpus available for you, available under the title 'spade-username'.
+This tutorial will use the tutorial corpus available for you, available under the title 'iscan-tutorial-X' (where X is a number).
 The data for this corpus was parsed using the `Montreal Forced Aligner`_, with the result being one Praat TextGrid per sound file, aligned with word and phone boundaries.
 These files are stored on a remote server, and so do not require you to upload any audio or TextGrid files.

 The first step of this analysis is to create a *Polyglot DB* object of the corpus which is suitable for analysis.
 This is performed in two steps:

 + *Importing* the dataset using ISCAN, using the phone, word, and speaker information contained in the corpus
 + *Enriching* the dataset to include additional information about (e.g., syllables, utterances), as well as properties about these objects (e.g., speech rate)

-To import the corpus into ISCAN, select 'spade-username' corpus from the dropdown menu under the 'Corpora' tab in the navigation bar.
+To import the corpus into ISCAN, select 'iscan-tutorial-x' corpus (replacing "x" with the number you're using) from the dropdown menu under the 'Corpora' tab in the navigation bar.
 Next, click the 'Import' button.
 This will import the corpus into ISCAN and return a structured database of objects: words, phones, and sound files), that will be interacted with in the following steps.

 Step 2: Enrichment
 ------------------

 Now that the corpus has been imported as a database, it is now necessary to *enrich* the database with information about linguistic objects, such as word frequency, speech rate, vowel duration, and so on.
-See the `Enrichment`_ page for more details
+You can see the `Enrichment`_ page to learn more about what enrichments are possible, but in this tutorial we will just use a subset.

-First, select the 'tutorial-username' under the 'Corpora' menu, which presents all of the current information available for this specific corpus.
-To start enrichment, click the 'create, edit, and run enrichments' button from this page.
+First, select the 'iscan-tutorial-x' under the 'Corpora' menu, which presents all of the current information available for this specific corpus.
+To start enrichment, click the 'create, edit, and run enrichments' button.
 This page is referred to as the *Enrichment view*.
 At first, this page will contain an empty table - as enrichments are added, this table will be populated to include each of these enrichment objects.
 On the right hand side of the page are a list of new enrichments that can be created for this database.

-Here, we will walk through each enrichment in turn necessary for examining vowel duration.
+Here, we will walk through each enrichment that is necessary for examining vowel duration to address our question ("Considering all utterance final...").

 **Syllables**

 Syllables are encoded in two steps.
 First, the set of syllabic segments in the phonological inventory have to be specified.
-To encode the syllablic segments:
+To encode the syllabic segments:

 1. Select 'Phone Subset' button under the 'Create New Enrichments' header
 2. Select the 'Select Syllabics' preset option